O JARGON BUSTER

 - SYO

 - South Yorkshire Orienteers.
 A club.
-Web
+Web site.

 - Tamar Triple

-- Biannual event held over the late May Bank Holiday weekend
+- Biannual event held over the late May Bank Holiday

-in even-numbered years,
+weekend in even-numbered years, usually comprising three

-different areas in the far south-west.
+events on different areas in the far south-west.

-Organised by the KERNO and DEVON
+Organised by the KERNO and DEVON clubs.
+Web site.

 - Taped route